qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 People tend to judge things **by first impression**.
 This makes people generate belief by only one observation, which is information-efficient, but can also be biased.

+### Nominal fallacy

-**Nominal fallacy**: Understand one thing just by its names.
+Nominal fallacy: Understand one thing just by its names.
 Examples:

 - Knowing that LLM has "temperature" so think LLM is based on thermodynamics.
 [Link](https://x.com/KeyTryer/status/1962589192124309974)
 - Knowing that LLM has "token" so think LLM is a Web3 crypto thing.